leewtai/leewtai.github.io/courses/linear_regression/homeworks/hw1_prerequisites.md

 # Homework 1: Prerequisite

-### Goals
+#### Goals
-- Homework 1 is meant to give you a concrete understanding of the prerequisites for this class.
+Homework 1 is meant to give you a concrete understanding of the prerequisites for this class.
 If you find these challenging, you should reach out to the TA to brush up on these topics.
-- Please upload your solution to Canvas.

 #### Q1 - Loading data and applying functions
 Please calculate the following statistics for the noise complaints from the dataset `graffiti_vs_noise_by_zip_2018.csv` on Canvas.
 You do not need to submit your code but please round the answer to the 5th decimal.